 By default, the ‘Replay’ option is enabled.

 1. On the completion of the recording, you will get the ‘Recording Report’ in which ‘Design Studio’ option is available.
 Click and open the ‘Design Studio’ window.
 In this window, you will see ‘Replay and Scan’ option.
 Click on this button.

 2. VuGen starts replaying the script and tries to find out some additional dynamic value (if any).

 - On the completion of recording, open ‘Design Studio’.
-It scans the script for rule and record based correlation.
-If you suspect that there could be some more dynamic values then choose ‘Replay & Scan’ option for replay based correlations.
+It scans the script for rule and record-based correlation.
+If you suspect that there could be some more dynamic values then choose the ‘Replay & Scan’ option for replay-based correlations.
 Repeat the same process until the Design Studio finds a new dynamic value.

-- You can directly open the ‘Design Studio’ from VuGen menu:
+- You can directly open the ‘Design Studio’ from the VuGen menu:

 Design -> Design Studio

-- Even before starting the script recording you can enable all the three options (Rule, Record and Replay).
+- Even before starting the script recording, you can enable all three options (Rule, Record and Replay).

 You may be interested: